Raynaldi-DC/Portfolio/README.md

  - Classification and regression problems.
  - Using models such as Random Forest, XGBoost, and Linear Regression.
 ### 📊 [Unsupervised Learning](https://github.com/Raynaldi-DC/Unsupervised-Learning)
- - Clustering, dimensionality reduction, and anomaly detection.
+ - Clustering, segmentation, and anomaly detection.
- - Using algorithms like KMeans, PCA, and DBSCAN.
+ - Using algorithms like KMeans, Mixture Model, and DBSCAN.
 ### 📈 [Time Series](https://github.com/Raynaldi-DC/Time-Series)
  - Forecasting and trend modeling.
  - Using models such as LSTM, ARIMA, and Prophet.